Paratii-Video/paratii-contracts/docs/details.md

 ## ParatiiToken

-The ParatiiToken is an ERC20 token contract and contains the balances of all Paratii account holders.
+[ParatiiToken.sol](../contracts/paratii/ParatiiToken.sol) is an ERC20 token contract and contains the balances of all Paratii account holders.

     paratiToken.balanceOf('0x123') // will return the balance of the given address

 ## SendEther

-A simple wrapper contract that can be used to send Ether, and will log an event so that the Paratii ecosystem can pick up on it.
+[SendEther.sol](../contracts/paratii/SendEther.sol) is a simple wrapper contract that can be used to send Ether, and will log an event so that the Paratii ecosystem can pick up on it.

 ## ParatiiAvatar

-The `ParatiiAvatar` is a contract that can send and receive ETH and other ERC20 tokens.
+[ParatiiAvatar.sol](../contracts/paratii/ParatiiAvatar.sol) is a contract that can send and receive ETH and other ERC20 tokens.
 It is controlled by a number of whitelisted addresses.

     paratiiAvatar = ParatiiAvatar.new()